Reformulation of $q$-Middle Convolution and Applications: -hypergeometric equation and generalization

-Each coefficient of $g_3 (q^j x)$ $(j=0,1,2,3)$ is a polynomial in $x$ of degree $5$.
-The function $g_1(x)$ satisfies a single third-order $q$-difference equation whose coefficients are polynomials in $x$ of degree $6$, and the function $g_2(x)$ satisfies a single third-order $q$-difference equation whose coefficients are polynomials in $x$ of degree $6$.
+We derive single third-order $q$-difference equations from equation \eqref{eq:3-111-111-21-3}.
+The functions $g_1(x)$ and $g_2(x)$ satisfy single third-order $q$-difference equations whose coefficients are polynomials in~$x$ of degree $6$, and $g_3(x)$ satisfies one whose coefficients are polynomials in~$x$ of degree $5$.